Weill-Neurohub-OPTiMaL/reconstruction-3d/reconstruction/3D_reconstruction.md

 ## Using ffpmeg
 Download ffmpeg here: https://ffmpeg.org/.
 Detailed instructions for downloading are here: https://www.wikihow.com/Install-FFmpeg-on-Windows.
 You can run the command following command to get the images:

+### Trim beginning and end of a video (maintains frame rate and resolution)
+`ffmpeg -ss 0 -i video0_2022-03-11-10-06-04.avi -vf "trim=start_frame=56:end_frame=356,setpts=PTS-STARTPTS" -c:a copy video_0_trimmed.avi`
+* -i specifies the name of the video file
+* start_frame and end_frame specify the start and end frames
+* -c:a copy specifies the output file name

+### Convert video to HD resolution (1920x1080):
+`ffmpeg -i ../4K/video_4_trimmed.avi -vf scale=1920:1080 -c:a copy video_4_trimmed_HD.avi`
+* -i specifies the name of the video file you want to convert
+* scale=res_width:res_height specifies the HD resolution for width and height
+* -c:a copy specifies the output file name

+### Split video into images at a certain frame rate
 `ffmpeg -i videofile.avi -r 30 cam#-%05d.png`
 * -i specifies the name of the video file
 * -r specifies the rate of frames to capture.
 For example, 1 will save a frame every second, 0.5 will save every 2 seconds, 0.2 every 5 seconds, and 30 every 1/30th of a second.
 * The last parameter is the name of the output images.
-For the above example, the images will be named `image-00001`, `image-00002`, etc.
+For the above example, the images will be named `cam0-00001`, `cam0-00002`, etc. if the "#" is replaced with 0.

 ## Using scp
 To copy files from your local machine to the remote machine, use the following command: